Funding, Collateral and Hedging: uncovering the mechanics and the subtleties of funding valuation adjustments: Detailed Examples

-where the last equality is given by equation \eqref{eq:contcoll}, and expectations are taken under $\mathbb{Q}^{\tilde f}$ pricing measure.
-Hence, in case of perfect collateralization, there are no funding costs, since we are funding with collateral and this has no extra cost, as shown in equation \eqref{eq:contfundandcoll}. \end{proposition}
+where the expectations are taken under the $\mathbb{Q}^{\tilde f}$ pricing measure.
+Hence, in case of perfect collateralization, there are no funding costs, since we are funding with collateral and this has no extra cost, as shown in equation \eqref{eq:contfundandcoll}.

-\begin{remark}{\bf (Alternative derivation)} The preceding example may be derived from Theorem~\ref{th:fund_hedge}.
-Indeed we can write under the hypotheses of the example